Laerk23/CS506-311ServiceTracker/fa23-team-d/scrum reports/week-3/report.md

 # Week-1 Scrum Report

 ### Raul-Fikrat Azizli
 1. What have I worked on?
+Polished base questions and finished interactivity.
 2. What will I be working on next?
+Add notebooks to repo and start analyzing extension projects.
 3. Have I run into any issues?
 Do I need help?
+Nothing for now.

 ### Mahdi Khemakhem